-Granular houseplant fertilizers come in the form of pellets, and work well during active growth periods.
+Granular fertilizer comes in the form of pellets, and works well during active growth periods.

 They can be mixed with potting soil by hand, and are most commonly used in outdoor gardens, but can also be used in indoor plant containers.

-Granular houseplant fertilizers are available as granular pellets or compressed spikes, where the former are sprinkled on the surface of the soil, and the latter pushed down into the soil to get in close contact with the roots of the plant.
+Granular fertilizer is available as granular pellets or compressed spikes, where the former are sprinkled on the surface of the soil, and the latter pushed down into the soil to get in close contact with the roots of the plant.